dart-lang/language/working/augmentation-libraries/feature-specification.md

 preserve and run the code of the augmented declaration (hence the name "augmentation").
 It may want to run its own code before the augmented code, after it, or both.
-To support that, we allow a new expression syntax inside the “bodies” of augmenting declarations (function bodies, constructor bodies, and variable initializers).
-Inside an expression of a member marked `augment`, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
+To support that, we allow a new expression syntax inside the "bodies" of augmenting declarations (function bodies, constructor bodies, and variable initializers).
+Inside an expression in an augmenting member declaration, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
 This is a contextual reserved word within `augment` declarations, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` means, and how it must be used, in the various contexts.

-**Note:** Within an `augment` member, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
-The only way to reference the augmented member is through the `augmented` expression.
+*Note that within an augmenting member declaration, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
+The only way to reference the augmented member is by using the keyword `augmented`.*

 The same declaration can be augmented multiple times by separate augmentation declarations.
 This occurs in the situation where an augmentation